 - Adhering to accepted policies & procedures and rules of conduct.

 Prospective producers must attend a Volunteer Workshop before submitting a Program Proposal.
-The Program Development Committee will meet four times each year to consider proposals.
+They must also read the Policies & Procedures and sign the form acknowledging they have done so.
+The Program Development Committee will meet as needed (when Program Proposals are submitted) to consider proposals.
 Once a proposal has been approved and assigned to a staff member, the producer must produce a show within six months.
 If a program does not begin production within six months, or if a show begins production but then ceases production activities for six months or more, a new Program Proposal must be submitted to the Program Development Committee and the prospective producer must go through the process again.

 Before anyone can go on to produce a program he or she must work as a volunteer camera operator on three separate dates.
 In most cases a series will not begin to air until the producer has produced at least four shows.